Platform Interface

 8. You can open up the full Theme Profile by selecting the ‘View Theme Details’ icon to the right of the theme.

-9. Click the Expand icon in the top right if you’d like to make the Themes Panel fullscreen.
+9. Click the Expand icon in the top right if you’d like to make the Themes Panel full screen.

 10. Click the ‘X’ in the top right to close.